NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Primal Proportions.md

 * * *
 You can mimic the sheer mass of the largest beasts.
 You can cast

-[[Spells/Enlarge|Enlarge]], targeting yourself once per 10 minutes as an innate 2nd-rank primal spell.
+[[Enlarge|Enlarge]], targeting yourself once per 10 minutes as an innate 2nd-rank primal spell.
 At 12th level, the spell is heightened to 4th rank.

 *Source: Pathfinder Howl of the Wild*
 *ORC*